 You’ll also want to:

 - Contact your doctor.
-Let your doctor know about your symptoms and get advice on what to do.
-They can work with local health authorities to determine if you need to be tested for the virus.
+Let your doctor know about your symptoms and get advice on what to do, including where and how to get tested.

 - Limit exposure to others.
 Limit your contact with others in your home.
 Avoid sharing household items with them.

 - Cover your nose and mouth.
 Use a face mask if you’re around others.
-Cover your mouth and nose with a tissue when you cough or sneeze, and discard the tissue right away.
+Cover your mouth and nose with a tissue when you cough or sneeze.
+Discard the tissue and wash your hands right away.

-As time passes, experts will learn more about this novel coronavirus, how it behaves, and how it’s transmitted.
+As time passes, experts continue to learn more about the novel coronavirus, how it behaves, and how it’s transmitted.

-In the meantime, try to be proactive about handwashing and respiratory hygiene to give yourself the best shot at avoiding or spreading the coronavirus (or any other respiratory virus).
+Additionally, it’s always a good idea to be proactive about handwashing and respiratory hygiene to give yourself the best shot at avoiding or spreading the coronavirus (or any other respiratory virus).
 The

 If you do develop symptoms of COVID-19, call your doctor.
 This is especially important if you’ve been in contact with someone who already has COVID-19, or if you have symptoms that start getting worse.

 A COVID-19 test can determine whether you have a coronavirus infection.
 If you do, you can take steps to isolate or begin treatments to get relief.